altocodenl/TODIS/readme.md

 - A definition of digital information systems centered on three actions on data: communicate, store, transform.
 - The central thesis: focus on the data, not the tools.
-- A data representation that works for everything (except perhaps for binary data), with four types only, and an unambiguous, fully determined textual representation.
+- A data representation that works for everything (except perhaps for binary data), with four types only, and an unambiguous, very low-noise, fully determined textual representation.
 - A way to connect the data of a system together in a single representation (the dataspace).
 - A single model to understand all computation: call and response.
 This model can represent computation at any level, from microcode to a high level DSL.
 It replaces both expressions and statements, and it springs forward from the data representation using a convention (whatever is prepended by `@` is a call).
 - A notation that can also become an executable programming language (perhaps, I still have to actually do it in [cell](https://github.com/altocodenl/cell)).
 - The notion that the interface is the outside part of the call (the what), and that logic is its internal part (the how).
 Every what has its how, and every how has many whats inside.
 This works at all levels, at any layer.
-- Going beyond Lisp's limitation of the list as the only compound data type, by bringing the hash as a first class citizen.
+- Going beyond Lisp's limitation of the list as the only compound data type, by bringing the hash as a base data type.
-- Going beyond Forth's limitation of having words relying on a stack to pass parameters, and instead having (or hinting at) a semi-lexical scope by going up the dataspace to find a free variable.
+- Going beyond Forth's limitation of having words relying on a stack to pass parameters, and instead having (or hinting at) a semi-lexical scope by walking up the dataspace to find a free variable.
 - Having almost no syntax *and* a fully deterministic pretty-printing of the code by relying on (still not defined, only hinted at) a certain order of expansion (evaluation) that is both left-to-right and right-to-left.
 - A model of logic that requires only three building blocks: reference, sequence and conditional.